 The examiner should practice using the digital assets until the use of the materials is as smooth as an in-person administration.
 It is not recommended that the examiner display items from paper stimulus books on a camera.
-Refer to Using Your Digital Assets on Q-global in the Q-global Resource Library for complete directions.
+When holding a paper stimulus book up to the camera, It is difficult to hold the book still and centered in the middle of the examinee's screen and to keep your fingers from covering parts of the test stimuli on the page., Refer to Using Your Digital Assets on Q-global in the Q-global Resource Library for complete directions.